g0rbe/vps-sentinel/README.md

 The command below opens the config files with `nano`.

-If `vps-sentinel` is installed, then `conf` opens the installed files, else opens the repositorie's files (thtas will be moved to the right place at `install`)
+If `vps-sentinel` is installed, then `conf` opens the installed files, else opens the repositorie's files (thats will be moved to the right place at `install`)

 To close without save: `ctrl + x`